Jmathis855/Scripts_Week3/README.md

 will match any string that starts with `fi`.

 `grep ^five test.txt`
+    the ^ is an anchor used to keep something at the beginning of the line

 will only look for the string `five` if it is at the very beginning of a line.